 You may wonder how scientists study babies learning since they cannot yet talk or even identify objects.
 Well, thanks to modern technology, researchers can use fancy eye-scanning cameras to track how the babies’ eyes move.
 For researchers, eye movements indicate what the babies are attending to and interested in.
 Similarly, researchers also use those cool caps with sensors to measure the babies’ brain activity.
 This was another part of this study.

-Baby Books for Brain Development
+Best Books for Baby Brain Development

 If you are a science nerd like me the results of this study are pretty fascinating, but they have real-life implications for all of us parents too.
 The study showed that babies who were read books with individual-level labels (e.g., Jack, Pat, Cindy) spent more time attending to the images.
 Secondly, looking at the brain activity showed that these babies were more likely to be able to differentiate between the images after being read the story.